Python SDK

 Use client.threads for stateful thread execution and streaming callbacks.

-Use client.computers for persistent execution state and runtime management.
+Use client.computers for persistent execution state, runtime management, and compute profiles.

 Use client.agents for reusable execution profiles.

-Use client.files to work with environment file state directly.
+Use client.files to work with environment file state directly, including folder downloads as zip archives.

 Run ACP from Python